We Believe in Miracles!

 • Your family history

-While drinking alcohol is itself not necessarily a problem – drinking too much can cause a range of consequences, and increase your risk for a variety of problems.
+While drinking alcohol is not necessarily a problem – drinking too much can cause many consequences and increase your risk for various issues.

 Consequences of drinking too much